-- Prepare memoranda and submissions in accordance with quality principles. - Memoranda to Council are to be in the attached form (Appendix 2) and a separate memorandum is to be prepared for each topic. - Give notice to the Executive Officer, Council of items proposed for inclusion on the Council agenda in accordance with the schedule of Council meeting dates and due dates for papers published on the intranet.
+- Prepare memoranda and submissions in accordance with quality principles. - Memoranda to Council are to be in the attached form (Appendix 2) and a separate memorandum is to be prepared for each topic. - Give notice to the Executive Officer, Council of items proposed for inclusion on the Council agenda.

-9. SUB-COMMITTEES: ROLE AND FUNCTIONS
+SUB-COMMITTEES: ROLE AND FUNCTIONS 9.